 - Also known as the black mussel because the shell can be dark blue or brown to an almost black color, relatively smooth.

-- Two shells are equal, each with a rounded and a slightly bent edge
+- The two shells are equal, each with a rounded and a slightly bent edge.

-- Native to the Mediterranean coastline, but found around the world due to unintentional transport of the larvae and adults in ballast water and hull fouling communities of ships traveling overseas for shipping and trade; and intentional introductions for aquaculture .
+- Native to the Mediterranean coastline, but is found around the world due to unintentional transport of the larvae and adults in ballast water and hull fouling communities of ships traveling overseas for shipping and trade; and intentional introductions for aquaculture.

 - Fertilized eggs develop into free-swimming larvae, which then attach to rocks.